-- 1.5.1 Dover District Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-This review is informed by: - The work of the Internal Auditors and the Head of the Audit Partnership's Annual Report. - The work of Directors and managers within Dover District Council who have responsibility for the development and maintenance of the governance environment. - The external auditors in their Annual Audit and Inspection Letter and other reports, including the CPA Use of Resources and Direction of Travel Statements. - 1.5.2 The following process have been applied in maintaining and reviewing the effectiveness of the governance framework:
+1.5.1 Dover District Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+This review is informed by:

+- The work of the Internal Auditors and the Head of the Audit Partnership's Annual Report. - The work of Directors and managers within Dover District Council who have responsibility for the development and maintenance of the governance environment. - The external auditors in their Annual Audit and Inspection Letter and other reports, including their Value for Money Statement.